-Spice up your nightlife at one of the many upscale restaurants and cocktail bars in the city’s thriving Vista district.
+Spice up your nightlife at one of the many upscale restaurants and cocktail bars in the city's thriving Vista district.
 Delight in the fresh, ever-changing menu at Motor Supply Co.
-Bistro on lively Gervais Street, and don’t miss dessert at Nonnah’s, a family-owned local favorite serving up decadent treats, cappuccinos and a full wine list.
+Bistro on lively Gervais Street, and don't miss dessert at Kaminsky's Dessert Cafe, a local favorite serving up decadent treats along with wine, dessert martinis, cocktails, beer and adult milkshakes.

 Whether you're golfing your way through the rolling hills of the Midlands or touring the SC State House grounds, you'll soon discover why Columbia is the New Southern Hotspot.